PR6

 Anglezarke is a sparsely populated location in the Borough of Chorley in Lancashire.
 It is dominated by reservoirs that were built to supply water to Liverpool, and a large expanse of moorland with evidence of Bronze Age settlements.
 Popular with walkers and tourists, it lies in the West Pennine Moors and in-between the moorland of Withnell and Rivington, and is close to the towns of Chorley, Horwich and Darwen.

-There is no village as such and the property consisted of scattered farms with the hamlet of White Coppice close to the quarries.
-Property in Anglezarke rarely comes to market for sale and as such command a premium.
+There is no village as such and the area consists of scattered farms with the hamlet of White Coppice close to the quarries.
+Property in Anglezarke rarely comes to market for sale and as such commands a premium.

 PR6 has many good schools including;